vicapedro/LittleManComputer/README.md

 # Little Man Computer
 ## A LMC implementation in Java
-To do
+### To do

--Add ability to input programs
+- Add ability to input programs
--Add ability to store programs as files
+- Add ability to store programs as files
--Add user interface
+- Add user interface